BU LAW CLINICS:

 - Response to cease-and-desist letters and other legal threats

-Learn more about the Technology & Cyberlaw Clinic by visiting their website at: http://sites.bu.edu/tclc/
+Learn more about the BU/MIT Technology Law Clinic by visiting their website at: https://sites.bu.edu/techlaw/

 FOR PERSONAL LEGAL MATTERS: